natiginfo/FoursquareSearch/README.md

 ## Running the project

-To run the project, make sure to add following values to the `local.properties` file:
+Before running the app, make sure to add following values to the `local.properties` file:

 ```
 api.client=CLIENT